 I looked closer to make sure she wasn’t really a miniature adult.
 She was bossy and self-assured in a way I never was at her age.
 But I liked her spunk.
 “So, what’s your name?”
 I asked.

 “Astrid.”
-She thrust out her chin in a defiant way.
+She put her hands on her hips in a defiant way.

 “Oh, that’s a nice name.
 You don’t hear it much anymore.”